iamlorddop/sorting-methods/README.md

 This repository was created to study sorting methods, their complexity in big O notation.

-Task: to parse one sorting method every day.
+Task: to solve one sorting method every day.

 ## Days